coderedcorp/cr/CONTRIBUTING.md

 Code Signing Certificate
 ------------------------

-Certificate was purchased from: https://SignMyCode.com.
+Certificate was purchased from: https://SignMyCode.com (issued by Sectigo).
 Go here to renew, reissue, or revoke it.

 ### Windows

 To sign the PyInstaller binaries on Windows, make sure the Windows SDK is installed (i.e. install [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) then select "Desktop Development with C++").
 This is required to get [signtool](https://learn.microsoft.com/en-us/dotnet/framework/tools/signtool-exe)

-First, convert the certificate + private key into a PFX file:
+First, convert the certificate + private key into a PFX file (with no password):

 ```
-openssl pkcs12 -export -in .\CERTIFICATE.crt -inkey .\PRIVATE_KEY.pem -out codered.pfx
+openssl pkcs12 -export -passout "pass:" -in .\CERTIFICATE.crt -inkey .\PRIVATE_KEY.pem -out CERTIFICATE.pfx
 ```

-These certificate files are accessible in our private SharePoint.
+These certificate files are accessible in our private SharePoint, and the PFX is also stored as a secure file in the Azure Pipeline library.

-Next, open the "Developer PowerShell" or "Developer Command Prompt" and sign the binary using the PFX file and its password.
+Next, open the "Developer PowerShell" or "Developer Command Prompt" and sign the binary using the PFX file.
 When signing, also timestamp it using Sectigo's server.

 ```
-signtool sign /f .\codered.pfx /p "password" /fd certHash /td certHash /tr "http://timestamp.sectigo.com" .\cr.exe
+signtool sign /f .\CERTIFICATE.pfx /fd certHash /td certHash /tr "http://timestamp.sectigo.com" .\cr.exe
 ```

-The `cr.exe` binary is now signed.
+The `cr.exe` binary is now signed and ready to be distributed.

 ### macOS

 Binaries must be signed and notarized by Apple.
-A caveat to this process is that the PyInstaller build MUST be performed on the mac which has the code signing certificate installed, due to recent requirements by Apple about runtime hardening and signing of collected binaries (i.e. Python libs bundled with the app).
-See: https://pyinstaller.org/en/latest/feature-notes.html?highlight=hardening#macos-binary-code-signing
+A caveat to this process is that the PyInstaller build MUST be performed on the mac which has the code signing certificate installed, due to recent requirements by Apple about runtime hardening and signing of collected binaries (i.e. Python libs bundled with the app must also be signed before they are bundled).
+See: https://pyinstaller.org/en/latest/feature-notes.html#macos-binary-code-signing

 The mac must have the FULL Xcode installed (not just the command line tools).

 Finally, the CodeRed signing certificate, which was obtained from Apple, must be installed.
 This is accessible in our private SharePoint.
 Related Apple developer ID password etc. is available in our private Bitwarden.
+The certificate and passwords are also stored as secure files / variables in the Azure Pipeline library.

-The normal command to sign a binary would be (e.g. if we had written this in go or C):
+The normal command to sign a binary would be (e.g. if we had written this in Go or C):

 ```
 codesign --sign "Developer ID Application: CodeRed LLC (26334S6DB6)" --timestamp --options runtime ./cr-macos
 ```

-However due to intracacies of PyInstaller bundling, we must have PyInstaller handle the signing.
-To build the bundle, run this command on the mac with the certificate and Xcode:
+However due to intracacies of PyInstaller bundling, we must have PyInstaller sign each lib before it is bundled.
+To build a fully signed bundle, set the `IS_RELEASE=True` environment variable, and run PyInstaller on the mac with the certificate and Xcode installed:

 ```
-pyinstaller ./cr.spec --codesign-identity "Developer ID Application: CodeRed LLC (26334S6DB6)"
+pyinstaller ./cr.spec

 mv ./dist/cr ./dist/cr-macos
 ```